DigonIO/pypermission/docs/docs/guide/index.md

-# RBAC for Python - _MeetDown: An example application_
+# PyPermission - _MeetDown: An example application_